-Much work has gone into finding out the facts: identifying all the waters in the district, finding out their current status and condition, listing the uses made of the waters and the pressures on them.
+Much work has gone into finding out the facts: identifying all the waters in the District, finding out their current status and condition, listing the uses made of the waters and the pressures on them.
 That work is continuing, but there is enough information at this stage to put the preliminary findings in a booklet and ask you to comment on them.

-The booklet of preliminary findings can be downloaded from the district's website www.nbirbd.com or requested from the contacts below.
+The booklet of preliminary findings can be downloaded from the District's website www.shannonrbd.com or requested from the contacts below.
 It gives a preliminary overview of the main problems in our waters and the actions suggested to solve these problems.

-You can help by reading the booklet (or just the sections that most interest you) and making comments to correct or improve the listing of problems and the suggested actions.
+You can help by reading the booklet (or just the sections that most interest you) and making comments on the suggested actions.
+Or perhaps we have missed something that should be brought to our attention.
+Now is your opportunity